Honorary Research Fellow

 - Ágústa Edwald - From Iceland to New Iceland: An Archaeology of Migration, Continuity and Change in the late 19th and early 20th Centuries (2008-2012; funded by a College of Physical Sciences PhD Studentship)

-Karen is happy to discuss PhD research topics with prospective students seeking supervision in geoarchaeological methods, Viking Age archaeology, ethno- or ethno-historic archaeology (especially in Scotland or the North Atlantic Region), the social archaeology of houses, or experimental archaeology.
+Karen is now Associate Professor (Reader) in Geoarchaeology at the Department of Archaeology, Durham Univesity, but, as Honorary Research Fellow, can act as second supervisor to PhD students wanting to study at Aberdeen University.
+She can act as first supervisor to PhD students at Durham University, and can also help to facilitate joint degrees between Durham and Aberdeen Universities.
+She is happy to discuss PhD research topics with prospective students seeking supervision in geoarchaeological methods, Viking Age archaeology, ethno- or ethno-historic archaeology (especially in Scotland or the North Atlantic Region), the social archaeology of houses, or experimental archaeology.

 - Further Info